-Haitong Bank's strategy is to connect clients and business opportunities across its broad network, combining long-standing expertise in Europe and Latin America with the Group's cross-border origination skills and a China Angle.
-Haitong Bank is committed to serving its European and Latin American corporate and institutional clients alongside a growing Chinese client base.
+Haitong Bank's strategy is to connect clients and business opportunities across its broad network, combining long-standing expertise in Europe and Latin America with a solid China access.
+The Bank leverages on its competitive differentiator based on 30 years' experience in Europe and Latin America with a unique Chinese heritage.